 Our own voices, our own stories

 Storytelling is an integral part of our faith.
+As a progressive, emerging church with a diverse, intercultural congregation, we have many stories to tell.

 Here are a few personal stories from some members of our congregation.
-They wanted to share their life experiences and reasons for being a part of our church family.
+They wanted to share their life experiences and reasons for being a part of our Saskatoon church family.

 I came to Canada in 2001 as a teenage refugee.
 I spoke no English.
 Light switches and elevators surprised me because most of my young life I was in an Ethiopian camp, where my mother and siblings still live.
 After a year in Ontario and nine years in Calgary, we came to Saskatoon.
 I knew nobody.